CaitHRobinson/heat-housing-trajectories/trajectories/README.md

 *Cluster analysis:* Sequences are clustered to identify common trajectories.
 We opt for a ward clustering approach and test cluster solutions from 1-20.
 Using common diagnostics, a four-cluster solution is identified as most appropriate, minimising within- and between-cluster variation.

-*Naming clusters:* We name the trajectories: ‘Cooler extremes’, ‘Moderately cooler extremes’, ‘Moderately warmer extremes’, and ‘Warmer extremes’.
-Names are based on the temperatures and change over time and are relative to one another.
+*Naming clusters:* We name the trajectories based on the temperatures and change over time and are relative to one another.

-**Data download:**
+**Data download:** The trajectories or clusters that each grid square is classified into are available here.
+In the dataset 'Cluster 1' refers to 'Cooler extremes', 'Cluster 2' to 'Moderately cooler extremes', 'Cluster 3' to 'Moderately warmer extremes', 'Cluster 4' to 'Warmer extremes'.

 <img src="https://github.com/user-attachments/assets/0fdfc99b-e1ef-4ee5-a617-249dfe1c6903" width=80% height=80%>